puppeteer/puppeteer/docs/api/puppeteer.screenshotoptions.fullpage.md

 # ScreenshotOptions.fullPage property

-When true, takes a screenshot of the full page.
+When `true`, takes a screenshot of the full page.

 **Signature:**